jeremytammik/ElementOutline/README.md

 Maybe meshes and solids cover all requirements.
 I am still experimenting and testing.
-What is missing besided meshes and solids?
+What is missing besides meshes and solids?

 I tested successfully on an intercom element.
 It is not a mesh, just a circle, represented by a full closed arc.